vjlab/resources/paml-treesub.md

 3. The latest Java SDK version, which is currently 8.
 Get it [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 4. FigTree (easy)
 5. The [Eclipse](https://www.eclipse.org/downloads/?)
 IDE, which is not actually used by `treesub`; you need it to get a `treesub.jar` application.

+...

+### Run
+Double-click on the `treesub.jar` file to launch it, like you would a normal application.